killop/anything_about_game/README.md

 * [kDecals](https://github.com/Kink3d/kDecals) kDecals is a system for definition, placement and rendering of projection Decals in Unity's Universal Render Pipeline
 * [DynamicDecals](https://github.com/EricFreeman/DynamicDecals)
 * [driven-decals](https://github.com/Anatta336/driven-decals)
+* [AirSticker](https://github.com/CyberAgentGameEntertainment/AirSticker) Air Sticker is a decal system that addresses the limitations of URP decals and has a low impact on performance.
  ##### Skin
 - [手机端皮肤渲染](https://zhuanlan.zhihu.com/c_1244739490260090880)
 - [Skin](https://github.com/codewings/PreIntegrated-Skin)